2024–2025 Indian farmers' protest: Protests

 With tens of thousands of farmers marching towards Delhi with their thousands of tractors, the police sealed the borders and placed barricades to prevent the farmers from entering Delhi.
 Section 144 was imposed for a month, preventing the gathering of three or more people.
 At the Shambu border between Haryana and Punjab, where thousands of farmers gathered, police used tear gas and rubber bullets, while drones flew overhead to drop tear gas on the protesting crowds.
 Barricades were also placed at the Gazipur and Tikri borders.
 Internet services were suspended in seven districts of Haryana.
 The borders between Haryana and Delhi were also blocked.
 Not all the farmers that participated in the 2020 protests are part of this protest.
 A group of 250 farmers' unions, organized under the Kisan Mazdoor Morcha and the Samyukta Kisan Morcha (a non-political platform consisting of 150 unions) from Punjab, are leading the 2024 protest.

 The march was paused as discussions were ongoing between the farmer's unions and the government ministers.

 After again suspending their strike until the end of February after a young farmer died during the protests, the farmers resumed their march to the capital.
 The protest leaders alleged that dozens of farmers were detained during the march, forcing them to call it off.
 The Samyukta Kisan Morcha (Non-Political) said in a statement that farmers moving towards Delhi had been stopped by police in some states.
 Reportedly, fifty farmers were taken into custody in Rajasthan on March 5, while others travelling to Delhi by train were also detained.
 The Rajasthan police denied detaining any farmers.

+As of Mid 2025 the protests have ended.
+Small agitation still continue but for other reasons.